GbadamosiMuibat/EventFlow/README.md

 ## Key Features

-Create multiple events from a dashboard
+1.Create multiple events from a dashboard
 Custom registration fields for each event
 Dynamic form generation based on event settings
 QR code check-in for participants